 - You are entering Vietnam over land

 - You are arriving at another airport than Hanoi, Ho Chi Minh, Danang or Phu Quoc

 If one of the 2 situations apply to you, you can double check if the issuing company for your Letter of Approval allows this.
-However, if you want to be completely on the safe side, applying for your Visa at an Embassy or Agency is best option to go.
+If they don’t allow this, you should apply for your Visa at the Embassy in your country or at an Agency.

-Note that you do not have to get the airport stamp anymore when you arrive in Vietnam with this option.
-However, applying for a Visa at an Agency or Embassy will always be more expensive than the total amount of $31 required to pay for the Letter of Approval ($6) and the $25 stamp fee.
-Also you will either have to visit the Embassy /Agency or send them your passport.
+Note: With this option, you don’t need to get the airport stamp anymore when you arrive in Vietnam.
+However, applying for a Visa at an Agency or Embassy will always be more expensive.
+Also, you will either have to visit the Embassy /Agency or send them your passport.

 For more details check out the website of the Vietnam Embassy or local agency in your country.

 An outbound flight or bus ticket from Vietnam is required, but in most cases they won’t ask you.
 If you don’t have this ticket, officials can refuse you from the flight to Vietnam or on arrival at Vietnam Airport.
 As a back-up you can always book a bus ticket outward of Vietnam from Ho Chi Minh to Phnom Penh (Cambodia) on Baolau for just 270.000 VND (€10).

 - How long should my passport be valid?

 Vietnam law requires the Visa expire date to be at least 30 days before the passport expire date.
 Keep in mind that airlines require your passport to be valid for at least another 6 months.